The Meseta

 Carrión de los Condes

-400.1 KM to Santiago
+400 KM to Santiago

 Leaving Villalcázar de Sirga, it’s a straight 6 km walk to Carrión de los Condes.
-The path is flat and easy, mostly along the roadside.
+The path is flat and easy, mainly along the roadside.
 Not the most scenic, but it gets you there.

 Carrión is the biggest town you’ve hit since Burgos.
-It’s a common stop because the next leg is a 17 km stretch with no villages—just open trail.
+It’s a common stop because the next leg is a 17 km stretch with no villages, just open trail.
 Many pilgrims treat Carrión like a riverbank, resting here before making the crossing.

 The albergue itself is basic but clean, with shared dorms, a kitchen, and laundry facilities.
 It’s first-come, first-served—no reservations.
-If you’re looking for something more private, there are other albergues and small hotels in town.

-Carrión also has a few shops, cafés, and a pharmacy—good for restocking before the long walk ahead.
+Carrión also has a few shops, cafés, and a pharmacy, good for restocking before the long walk ahead.

 Albergue parroquial Santa María